DrorHarari/csvjson/README.md

 <dd>The recommended file format for CSVJSON files is .csvj although one can also use the .csv file extension because a valid CSVJSON file is also a comma-seperated-values file (with JSON rules). </dd>

 <dt>Can CSVJSON data contain complex JSON objects?</dt>
 <dd>Sure.
-As long as the included JSON object does not have newlines.
+As long as the included JSON object does not have unescaped newlines (that is, newlines must be encoded using \n).
 Note that when including JSON objects in a CSVJSON line, there is little chance a regular CSV parser would be able to read it.</dd>

 <dt>Is there a recommended mime type for CSVJSON?</dt>
-<dd>The recommended file format for CSVJSON is text/csvjson.
+<dd>The recommended mime type for CSVJSON is text/csvjson.
 Note that this mime type is not yet formally registered.</dd>

 <dt>How are newlines defined?</dt>
 <dd>Both \n and \r\n can serve as newlines meaning the format should work regardless of whether the file was generated on a Windows or a Linux/Unix based system.</dd>